IAMlKeno/godeeper/README.md

-# godeeper
+# Project Go Deeper

-A new Flutter project.
+A Flutter project aim at note sharing among annoymous users.
+There must me one master account.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a passion project with the goal of creating community.

 A few resources to get you started if this is your first Flutter project: